tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 yossi@falafel:~$
 {% endhighlight %}

 If we check the groups of the `yossi` user, we discover that this user is a member of the `disk` group.
-This is interesting since the disk group can read any files on the hard drive.
-We could use this to read sensitive files which could, for example, contain credentials for the `root` user.
+This is interesting since members of the `disk` group can read and alter any files on any hard drives.
+We could abuse this to read sensitive files which could, for example, contain credentials for the `root` user.
+By executing `df`, we can list what hard drives are available on the target host.

 {% highlight none linenos %}
 yossi@falafel:~$ @@df@@